 Punctal Plugs in Nashville, TN

 In some cases, dry eye can be treated by blocking the tear ducts with punctal plugs.
-Jeffrey D. Horn, MD, of Vision for Life offers treatment for dry eye with punctal plugs for the residents of Nashville, Murfreesboro and the surrounding communities of Tennessee.
+Jeffrey D. Horn, MD, of Vision for Life offers treatment for dry eye with punctal plugs for the residents of Nashville, Clarksville, Franklin and the surrounding communities of Tennessee.

 What are Punctal Plugs?